OLorents/cypress-tests/README.md

 **Run tests**
 Do the following steps to run tests:
 - Clone this repository
-- Be sure you have Node.js installed or install it from here https://nodejs.org/
+- Be sure that you have Node.js installed or install it from here https://nodejs.org/
 - Open cmd
 - Move to the root test folder and run: **npx cypress run**, you will get following result